Managed process/container

 ).
 You may set the db.path

-in configuration to change the path to persist it across restarts.
+in to change the path to persist it across restarts.
 If you're authenticated, you may set the db.remote

 to true